jlabon2/v2/README.md

 <br>
 <img align="center" src="web/05.png">

-All actions searches and script executions initiated from within the tool are logged.
-From within the tools view, default reports easily allow tracking of these for multiple technicians.
+All actions, queries, and script executions initiated from within the tool are logged.
+From within the tools view, default reports easily allow metric tracking for all technicians using the tool.

 <b>Tool view (exporting a report):</b>
 <img align="center" src="web/06.png">